 The survey includes a detailed inspection of the interior and exterior features of a property and includes associated utilities and some aspects of the grounds.
 The methods used to investigate the property are non-invasive and are tailored towards conventionally-built properties.

-Any concerns found during a RICS HomeBuyer Report are graded according to their significance, and colour-coded using a traffic light system to emphasise critical defects.
+Any concerns found during a LEVEL 2 RICS HomeBuyer Report are graded according to their significance, and colour-coded using a traffic light system to emphasise critical defects.
 Your report will also include detailed, professional advice on how you should address any faults, although you will not receive additional comments about features that are deemed to be in a satisfactory condition.

 When is a RICS HomeBuyer Report suitable?